 Web scraping is one of those practical development skills that has a variety of real-world applications.
 If a business (read: your employer or your client) can use it to save time or generate revenue then that makes it an in-demand skill worth knowing about.

-Introducing the Ruby Mechanize Handbook, an easy to follow introduction to scraping websites with Ruby Mechanize.
+Get the Ruby Mechanize Handbook—an easy to follow introduction to scraping websites with Mechanize

-- How to crawl web pages and deal with some common navigation errors
+- How to deal with navigation errors like Mechanize::ResponseCodeError

 - How to follow links and handle international domain names